Bank of England hikes interest rates for 12th time in battle with inflation - Local News 8

 Meanwhile, year-on-year growth in regular pay, which excludes bonuses, was 6.6% in the three months to February 2023, ONS data showed.
 UK wage growth, which is also higher than in the United States and Europe, has added to the inflation problem, even though pay rises have not kept pace with surging prices.

-The Bank of England’s job is made more difficult by the fact that the UK economy is expected to shrink this year.
-That’s because interest rate hikes are a drag on the economy as they make loans and mortgages more expensive, weighing on spending by businesses and consumers.
+The Bank of England’s job is made more difficult by the lackluster economy.
+That’s because interest rate hikes are a drag on economic growth as they make loans and mortgages more expensive, weighing on spending by businesses and consumers.

-UK gross domestic product is expected to shrink by 0.3% this year, in what would be the worst performance of any major developed economy, according to the International Monetary Fund.
+In its most recent forecasts, the International Monetary Fund predicted that UK gross domestic product would shrink by 0.3% this year, in what would be the worst performance of any major developed economy.

 The-CNN-Wire